bmatcuk/BayeuxClient/README.md

 ## Known Issues

-1. There's no way to publish a message yet - I didn't need it for my project, so I overlooked it.
+1. Message publishing hasn't been tested (I didn't need publishing for my project), but should work.
 2. There's no way to substitute a different transport protocol.